mgmarlow/mgmarlow.com/content/words/2024-10-30-why-apple-notes.md

 date: 2024-10-30
 description: |
   Productivity software preys upon novelty.
-New apps tout new approaches that will always catch my in the allure of efficiency.
+New apps tout new approaches that will always catch me in the allure of efficiency.
 Let this ode to Apple Notes serve as a reminder that sometimes simple is better.
 ---